- Insomnia is: trouble falling sleep, staying asleep or waking up early and not being able to get back to sleep.

 Other times, things that might not seem very stressful can still disrupt your sleep, such as:

-- Consuming or withdrawing from caffeine, nicotine, or alcohol
+- Consuming caffeine, nicotine, or alcohol

 - Traveling to a different time zone (jet lag)